 Moving to Nova Scotia from another country:

-Atlantic Immigration Pilot Program.
+Atlantic Immigration Program.

 How it works

-The Atlantic Immigration Pilot is an employer-driven program that facilitates the hiring of foreign workers.
+The Atlantic Immigration program is an employer-driven program that facilitates the hiring of foreign workers.
 All principal applicants arriving in Canada under the pilot program must have a job offer from a designated employer and an individualized settlement plan for themselves and their family.

 Once a designated employer finds a candidate who meets their employment needs and the program criteria, that employer will need to first offer them a job.
 Employers do not need to go through the process of obtaining a Labour Market Impact Assessment (LMIA) under this program.